The quantum harmonic oscillator

 Since is a constant, as , and eq6 approximates to

-This suggests that the solution to eq6 could be Gaussian function because is a solution to eq7.
+This suggests that the solution to eq6 could be a Gaussian function because is a solution to eq7.
 Let’s try , where is a function of .
 Substituting in eq6 and computing the derivatives, we have

 Substituting and in the above equation, we have